-Treatment for Varicose Veins
+TreatmentS of Varicose Veins

 Stab Phlebectomy - A method of surgically removing bulging, ropey varicose veins.
 Depending upon diameter of the bulging varicosity, an incision is made next to the vein with a needle or scalpel, and a small hook is inserted into the opening.
 The varicose vein is then grasped and removed.
 Incisions and punctures often do not require stitches and leave only small scars, procedure is done in-office setting, under local anesthesia, does require general anesthesia.
 Once a very popular option among patients due to immediate results, this procedure is being slowly eliminated by foam sclerotherapy.

-Compression Sclerotherapy - The most common treatment for reticular and spider veins.
-Injections to surface veins are done with very thin needles that feel like mosquito bites.
+Compression Sclerotherapy - The most common cosmetic treatment for reticular and spider veins.
+Injections to tiny surface veins are done with very thin needles that feel like mosquito bites.
 The number of treatments needed will vary from patient to patient.
 Short-term post-procedure bruising is quite common.
 Pigmentations, if they occur, fade away but might last for several months.

 Disclosure: Every patient is a unique, and cosmetic results can vary between patients.
 No two laser treatments will get same results – even if performed by the same physician on patients with similar conditions.
-We encourage each potential patient to seek independent medical advice before committing themselves to any of the above treatments.
+We encourage each potential patient to seek medical advice before committing themselves to any of the above treatments.